100manbul/metamask-sdk-examples/README.md

-# MetaMask SDK Examples Monorepo
+# MetaMask SDK Examples Monorepo/Template

 This monorepo contains various example applications demonstrating the integration of MetaMask SDK across different frameworks and platforms.
 Built with Turborepo for efficient development and build processes.